hanxiaomax/Learncpp_CN/docs/2-7-Forward-declarations-and-definitions.md

 The ODR doesn’t apply to pure declarations (it’s the _one definition rule_, not the _one declaration rule_), so you can have as many pure declarations for an identifier as you desire (although having more than one is redundant).

-> [!NOTE] 作者注
+!!! info "作者注"

-> In common language, the term “declaration” is typically used to mean “a pure declaration”, and “definition” is used to mean “a definition that also serves as a declaration”.
+	In common language, the term “declaration” is typically used to mean “a pure declaration”, and “definition” is used to mean “a definition that also serves as a declaration”.
 Thus, we’d typically call _int x;_ a definition, even though it is both a definition and a declaration.